anthg/wamales/README.md

 # wamales

-Project to order tamales from anywhere in London Zone 1 using Whatsapp.
+Project to order food from anywhere in London Zone 1 using Whatsapp.